For Hong Kong, a chill sets in as rich China tourists shop elsewhere

 By Donny Kwok

-HONG KONG, March 20 Chinese tourists are rapidly deserting Hong Kong, leaving retailers who built businesses around once insatiable demand from mainland neighbours with bigger but emptier stores and squeezing the whole city's visitor-dependent economy.
+HONG KONG Chinese tourists are rapidly deserting Hong Kong, leaving retailers who built businesses around once insatiable demand from mainland neighbors with bigger but emptier stores and squeezing the whole city's visitor-dependent economy.

 With cross-border tensions exacerbated by pro-democracy Hong Kong protests, tour groups visiting Hong Kong from China plunged about 80 percent in early March.
 A Beijing crackdown on conspicuous spending by mainlanders also shows no signs of letting up, sending tourists further afield.

-That's bad news for Hong Kong retailers like Chow Tai Fook Jewellery and cosmetics chain Sa Sa International Holdings Ltd. To the chagrin of some Hong Kongers, these firms expanded networks in the former British colony by about 50 percent over the past five years to cater to then-surging demand from Chinese tourists.
+That's bad news for Hong Kong retailers like Chow Tai Fook Jewelry (1929.HK) and cosmetics chain Sa Sa International Holdings Ltd (0178.HK).
+To the chagrin of some Hong Kongers, these firms expanded networks in the former British colony by about 50 percent over the past five years to cater to then-surging demand from Chinese tourists.

 "The old shops are squeezed and replaced by chain stores like Chow Tai Fook, Sa Sa and other popular shops for them (mainland buyers)," said one 22-year-old Hong Kong shopper, who gave his surname as Yu.
 "That is crazy!"